Topological quantum computer: Introduction

 Anyons are quasiparticles in a two-dimensional space.
 Anyons are neither fermions nor bosons, but like fermions, they cannot occupy the same state.
 Thus, the world lines of two anyons cannot intersect or merge, which allows their paths to form stable braids in space-time.
-Anyons can form from excitations in a cold, two-dimensional electron gas in a very strong magnetic field, and carry fractional units of magnetic flux.
+Anyons can form from excitations in a cold two-dimensional electron gas in a very strong magnetic field and carry fractional units of magnetic flux.
 This phenomenon is called the fractional quantum Hall effect.
-In typical laboratory systems, the electron gas occupies a thin semiconducting layer sandwiched between layers of aluminium gallium arsenide.
+In typical laboratory systems, the electron gas occupies a thin semiconducting layer sandwiched between layers of aluminum gallium arsenide.

 When anyons are braided, the transformation of the quantum state of the system depends only on the topological class of the anyons' trajectories (which are classified according to the braid group).
 Therefore, the quantum information which is stored in the state of the system is impervious to small errors in the trajectories.
 In 2005, Sankar Das Sarma, Michael Freedman, and Chetan Nayak proposed a quantum Hall device that would realize a topological qubit.
-In a key development for topological quantum computers, in 2005 Vladimir J. Goldman, Fernando E. Camino, and Wei Zhou claimed to have created and observed the first experimental evidence for using a fractional quantum Hall effect to create actual anyons, although others have suggested their results could be the product of phenomena not involving anyons.
+In 2005 Vladimir J. Goldman, Fernando E. Camino, and Wei Zhou claimed to have created and observed the first experimental evidence for using a fractional quantum Hall effect to create actual anyons, although others have suggested their results could be the product of phenomena not involving anyons.
 Non-abelian anyons, a species required for topological quantum computers, have yet to be experimentally confirmed.
 Possible experimental evidence has been found, but the conclusions remain contested.
 In 2018, scientists again claimed to have isolated the required Majorana particles, but the finding was retracted in 2021.
-Quanta Magazine stated in 2021 that "no one has convincingly shown the existence of even a single (Majorana zero-mode) quasiparticle".
+Quanta Magazine stated in 2021 that "no one has convincingly shown the existence of even a single (Majorana zero-mode) quasiparticle", although in 2023 a new article by the magazine has covered some preprints by Google and Quantinuum claiming the realization of non-abelian anyons on quantum processors, the first used a toric code with twist defects as a topological degeneracy (or topological defect) while the second used a different but related protocol both of which can be understood as Majorana bound states in quantum error correction.